adobopunk/boomstyle/docs/overview-social.md

 order: 2
 ---

+## Announcement Graphic

+Announcement graphics are static or animated assets created to announce and promote upcoming events on social media.
+They are typically the first asset posted in an event’s marketing schedule, unless an announcement trailer is produced, in which case a separate graphic is unnecessary.

+As of 2025, BoomTV's announcement graphics prioritize vertically oriented designs to maximize visibility and impact on social media timelines.

 ## Announcement Trailer

-Announcement trailers are unique, animated and edited video assets, designed to promote upcoming events across social media channels.
-Each trailer is custom-made for each event, meaning there’s no standardized production pipeline.
-Instead, the scope, style, and length are tailored to the specific event, with an intention to always deliver the highest possible quality video.
-The only limitations are deadlines and the overall workload of the creative team.
+Announcement trailers are animated and edited video assets created to announce and promote upcoming events on social media.
+As the first asset in an event’s marketing schedule, they set the tone for the campaign.

-When requesting announcement trailers, please provide as much detail as possible about the event and any specific client requests, including mandatory information to be included in the video.
-Details for an announcement trailer request may include:

--    Desired video aspect ratio (if applicable)
--    Event date and time
--    Call-to-action (CTA) details, such as website links or stream locations
--    Prize pool, if you’d like it featured in the trailer
+Each trailer is uniquely crafted for its event, with the animation’s scope, style, copy, and duration tailored to factors such as client requirements, production timelines, and the creative team’s workload.

+#### Technical Specifications

+Announcement trailers are typically created as 1080p full HD videos, rendered at 24 or 29.97 fps.

 <figure>
     <video controls playsinline>